peterheesterman/tjparse/README.md

   - Tests were super helpful when i refactored the indexes.
   - Refactoring the indexes was painful - think about it and do it right to start with

+## Analyzer

+  - switches are silly, replace most of them with objects/dictionaries

 ## Next steps
   - make the analyzer
+    - no longer returning nodes.
+When a node is created, it should add itself to the correct place in the tree
+    - write the processValue and processKey functions
     - tests
     - document
     - code